Friends and Family Visiting from Abroad

 - Degree program (i.e. BA, BS)

-- Each relative's name (exactly as it appears on passport)
+- Each relative's name and date of birth (exactly as they appear on passport)

 - Relation to the graduating student (i.e. mother, father, aunt, etc.)